A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 {\bf Relay channels with i.i.d. output sequence}.
 Consider the following class of relay channels.

-\begin{definition} A relay channel with orthogonal receiver components is said to be with i.i.d. output if its family of conditional probabilities have the form $p(y,y_{\mathrm{r}}|x,x_{\mathrm{r}})=p(y_{\mathrm{r}})p(y_1|x,y_{\mathrm{r}})p(y_2|x_{\mathrm{r}})$. \end{definition} \begin{remark} In~\cite{aleksic2009capacity}, a special case of this channel in which the channel from the transmitter to the receiver is a binary symmetric channel and the relay observes a corrupted version of the transmitter-receiver channel noise was used to establish the suboptimality of the cutset bound. \end{remark} \begin{remark} Communication over this relay channel is equivalent to communication over channels with rate-limited state information available at the receiver~\cite{aleksic2009capacity}.
-The Ahlswede-Han conjecture \cite{ahlswede1983source} for the channels with rate-limited state information is equivalent to the capacity for this relay channel with orthogonal receiver components being equal to $\max I(X;Y_1|W)$, where the maximum is over $p(x)p(y_{\mathrm{r}})p(y_1|x,y_{\mathrm{r}})p(w|y_{\mathrm{r}})$ such that $I(W;Y_{\mathrm{r}}|Y_1)\leq C_0$. \end{remark}
+\begin{definition} A relay channel with orthogonal receiver components is said to be with i.i.d. output if its family of conditional probabilities have the form $p(y,y_{\mathrm{r}}|x,x_{\mathrm{r}})=p(y_{\mathrm{r}})p(y_1|x,y_{\mathrm{r}})p(y_2|x_{\mathrm{r}})$. \end{definition} \begin{remark} In~\cite{aleksic2009capacity}, a special case of this relay channel in which the channel from the transmitter to the receiver is binary symmetric and the relay observes a corrupted version of the transmitter-receiver channel noise was used to establish the suboptimality of the cutset bound. \end{remark} \begin{remark} Communication over this relay channel is equivalent to communication over channels with rate-limited state information available at the receiver~\cite{aleksic2009capacity}.
+In \cite{ahlswede1983source}, Ahlswede and Han conjectured that the capacity should be equal to $\max I(X;Y_1|W)$, where the maximum is over $p(x)$ and $p(w|y_\rmr)$ such that $I(W;Y_{\mathrm{r}}|Y_1)\leq C_0$.
+Note that the joint distribution here is of the form $p(x)p(y_{\mathrm{r}})p(y_1|x,y_{\mathrm{r}})p(w|y_{\mathrm{r}})$. \end{remark}

 For the relay channel with orthogonal receiver components and i.i.d. output, we obtain the following corollary to Theorem~\ref{prop2jm2s}. \begin{corollary} Any achievable rate $R$ for the relay channel with orthogonal receiver components and i.i.d. output must satisfy the condition